 This Creamy Kale Slaw is a pretty special one.

-One of the basic sides at pretty much every BBQ party this weekend will be coleslaw.
+One of the basic sides at pretty much every BBQ meal will be coleslaw.
 It’s cold.
 It tastes great with burgers and steaks.
-And frankly, it’s probably the healthiest thing some people will eat this weekend.
+And frankly, it’s probably the healthiest thing some people will eat all weekend.

 If you’ve never made coleslaw, it’s basically just raw cabbage which doesn’t seem very appetizing, but if you add a few other veggies and a thick mayo sauce, it ends up being pretty good.

 This version replaces the cabbage with kale, adds a few other crunchy veggies and some good toppings, and is tossed together in a light creamy dressing!

 Preparing The Kale for Slaw

 If you take a big bite of raw kale, you probably won’t be too happy.
 It usually has a kind of bitter, iron-like taste.
 If you steam it or saute it with some lemon, this completely goes away, but the raw stuff is a bit dangerous.

 This isn’t a hard problem to solve though in a slaw.
 Step one is just to make sure you take the time to prep your kale correctly.
 Cut out the bit middle ribs (stems) and then mince it very finely into narrow strips.